nickpolychronakis/ScrollViewWithCompletionHandler/README.md

 # ScrollViewWithCompletionHandler

 A ScrollView with a header View, which executes a completion handler when the user swipes down and release.
-You can add a View for Header on top of the Scroll View

 ![Example gif](Example.gif)